tmbluth/Learning-Text-Analytics/North_Korea_Senitment_Analysis.md

                      count(subject, word, sort = T)
 ```

-In this instance the AFINN lexicon will be added to our tweets.
-This lexicon has thousands of words with values from -5 to 5.
-Only the words that appear in both AFINN and our data frame will be used going forward.
+In this instance the AFINN lexicon (http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010) will be added to our tweets.
+This lexicon has thousands of words with values from -5 (very negative) to 5 (very positive).
+Only the words that appear in both AFINN and our data frame will be used during this section of analysis.

-We can also plot the distribution of scores in a density plot which will make a continuous probability curve of potential values that collections of documents are likely to be based off their distribution.
-Below are 2 density plots, one for each subject at hand.
+Within each subject I pulled from Twitter I plot the distribution of scores.
+Below are 2 density plots, to show subject sentiment.
 The sum of area under each curve will total to 1.

 ``` r
 tweets.afinn <- inner_join(tidy.tweets.count, get_sentiments('afinn'), by = 'word')